salvaborit/holbertonschool-bash/README.md

-This repo contains the Shell project directories for Holberton.
+This repo contains the shell project directories for Holberton.